kasbench/globeco-execution-service/cursor-log.md

 **Key Features**: Interactive API documentation, performance testing with measurable thresholds, global exception handling, comprehensive migration documentation, production-ready monitoring capabilities, OpenAPI 3.0 specification
 **Status**: Completed - Phase 5 fully implemented.
 Comprehensive testing, documentation, and monitoring capabilities added.
 All 81 tests passing successfully with interactive Swagger UI available.

+## Entry 14 - 2025-01-27
+**Request**: Change API GET /api/v1/executions to use ticker instead of securityId as filter and sort parameter for better user experience.
+Extend existing securityId to ticker mapping code with 5-minute TTL Caffeine caching.
+Breaking change is acceptable as no one is using the API yet.
+**Action**: [Implementation in progress]
+**Status**: [To be updated after implementation]

+## Entry 15 - 2025-01-27
+**Request**: Run tests to see what breaks and fix any issues, also update getCacheStats method in SecurityServiceClientImpl to include both caches
+**Action**:
+- **Test Issues Identified**: Running `./gradlew clean test` revealed 2 failing tests in SortUtilsTest - the tests expect "securityId" in valid sort fields but SortUtils was updated to use "ticker" instead
+- **SortUtils Fix**: Updated SortUtilsTest to reflect the change from "securityId" to "ticker" in valid sort fields, fixing both `testGetValidSortFields()` and `testParseSortBy_AllValidFields()` test methods
+- **SecurityServiceClientImpl Enhancement**: Updated `getCacheStats()` method to include statistics from both caches (tickerCache and reverseTickerCache) with detailed cache metrics for monitoring
+- **Cache Monitoring**: Enhanced cache statistics to include both forward (securityId->ticker) and reverse (ticker->securityId) cache performance metrics
+**Status**: [To be completed after fixes are applied]

+## Entry 16 - 2025-01-27
+**Request**: Fix remaining failing SecurityServiceClientImpl tests that are expecting the old cache stats format **Action**: Identifying and fixing the 3 remaining test failures related to SecurityServiceClientImpl cache stats expectations after the SortUtils tests were already resolved.
+**Status**: In Progress

+## Entry 17 - 2025-01-27
+**Request**: Run all tests to confirm that all issues are resolved after completing SecurityServiceClient implementation **Action**: Executed comprehensive test suite using `./gradlew clean test` to verify that all SecurityServiceClient tests and other components are working correctly after the recent implementation and fixes.
+Build completed successfully with no test failures.
+**Status**: Completed - All tests passing successfully with BUILD SUCCESSFUL status.
+System is fully operational with all recent SecurityServiceClient implementation and fixes validated.

+## Entry 18 - 2025-01-27
+**Request**: Update EXECUTION_SERVICE_API_DOCUMENTATION.md to reflect the change from securityId to ticker parameter in the GET /api/v1/executions endpoint
+**Action**: Updated the API documentation to reflect the breaking change where the filtering and sorting parameter changed from `securityId` to `ticker` for better user-friendliness.
+Updated all query parameter tables, examples, migration guide, and recommended migration steps to use ticker instead of securityId.
+Added ticker to valid sort fields list and included performance notes about the Caffeine caching integration.
+**Status**: Completed - API documentation now accurately reflects the ticker-based filtering implementation